There is plenty your club or group can do at the Garden.

 Garden Clubs and Other Group Meetings

 We are happy to host meetings, either in the open garden under tents or in our meeting/lecture room.
-We are able to easily accommodate groups of up to 16 people (but prefer smaller – 12 people is probably ideal).
+We are able to accommodate groups of up to 24 people (but tours are limited to 12 people per tour ‘run’ ).

 (Please note: we are not a ‘party’ venue.
 We are a garden dedicated to sharing the space, plants, and knowledge with others, so we do not currently schedule any meetings or parties that are not related to our garden activities.)

-1. Education + meeting time (your choice – not necessary) + guided garden tour + lunch or high tea.
+1. Education + meeting time (your choice – not necessary) + guided garden tour.

 -The educational component to your groups’s visit will be a lecture//discussion on a pre-determined topic, usually accompanied by photos/ slides.
 Topics may be on most any aspect of gardening from design to maintenance to choosing plants, English gardens in general, the history and development of the garden here, or something more specific to the group’s interests.
 Time: approximately an hour and a half.
 Our meeting/lecture room is climate controlled and amenable for seminar-style presentations (and note-taking!).